connor-darling/Physics4A/README.md

 # Physics 4A
 This course is the first physics course at Saddleback College focusing on mechanics.
-These projects are published in GitHub because I was required to create 2 formal lab write-up.
-Because I heard by Computer Science professor Begalli uses the programming language LaTeX, I decided to give it a shot and use LaTeX to create my formal lab write-ups.
+These projects are published in GitHub because I was required to create 2 formal lab write-ups.
+Because I heard my Computer Science professor Begalli uses the programming language LaTeX, I decided to give it a shot and use LaTeX to create my formal lab write-ups as well as my first LaTeX documents as well!.

 - *Formal 1: Lab about Measuring g
 - *Formal 2: Hooke's Law lab